nicky-nym/nicky-nym.github.io/pages/cities.md

 There's no way to cheaply or practically re-build existing cities, or move people _en masse_ from existing cities to new cities, but, when new cities, new suburbs, and new satellite developments are being planned and built from scratch, it would be slightly crazy to fail to try designing them as "kinematic cities".
 Building from scratch has its own challenges, and is also crazy expensive, but it does have the advantage that it can be done much more quickly.

-The impossible design does not depend on a particular climate, or on particular building materials.
+The Impossible design does not depend on a particular climate, or on particular building materials.
 It's an anywhere-in-the world city, not just a European city, an African city, or an Arctic city.
 It could be built on the outskirts of an existing city, or it could be built in a brand new "greenfield" site.

 > "If you build a new city you don't have to relocate or work
 > around existing roads or rivers or factories or houses.